blackpuppy/docs/en/views.rst

 CakePHP features two core layouts (besides CakePHP's default layout) you can use in your own application: 'ajax' and 'flash'.
-The Ajax layout is handy for crafting Ajax responses - it's an empty layout (most ajax calls only require a bit of markup in return, rather than a fully-rendered interface).
+The Ajax layout is handy for crafting AJAX responses - it's an empty layout.
+(Most AJAX calls only require a bit of markup in return, rather than a fully-rendered interface.)
 The flash layout is used for messages shown by :php:meth:`Controller::flash()` method.

-Three other layouts, xml, js, and rss, exist in the core for a quick and easy way to serve up content that isn’t text/html.
+Three other layouts, xml, js, and rss, exist in the core for a quick and easy way to serve up content that isn't text/html.

 Using layouts from plugins
 --------------------------